SaifOwleN/Machine-Language-Sim/README.md

 # Machine-Language-Sim
-An app that simulates the behaviour of machine language written in C++.
+An app that simulates the behavior of machine language written in C++.